ethereum/EIPs/EIPS/eip-x.md

 Curve parameters:

-BLS12 curve is fully defined by the following set of parameters:
+BLS12 curve is fully defined by the following set of parameters (coefficient `A=0` for all BLS12 curves):

 ```
 Base field modulus = 0x1a0111ea397fe69a4b1ba7b6434bacd764774b84f38512bf6730d2a0f6b0f6241eabfffeb153ffffb9feffffffffaaab